 }

-Build the request object for the interface
+Create a request object for the API operation

-API | Parameter | Sample Value |
+API | Parameter | Description |

-// Create a request object
+// Create a request object.

 DescribeSystemEventAttributeRequest request = new DescribeSystemEventAttributeRequest()